Proper Hand washing and Other Hygiene Practices for Kids

 While some may argue that it is perfectly acceptable to skip traditional handwashing in favor of hand sanitizers, the CDC disagrees.
 The CDC states that washing hands with soap and water is the best way to reduce the number of microbes on hands in most situations.
 60% alcohol-based hand sanitizer should only be used to clean hands when soap and water are not available.

-The ABCs of Handwashing
+The ABCs of Handwashing for Kids

 Handwashing is a habit that needs to be instilled in kids at a young age.